Creating Sleek On/Off Button with CSS3

 The Effect

-To achieve the effect, the first box-shadow
+To achieve this effect, the first box-shadow

 a:active { box-shadow: 0px 0px 0px 0px rgb(34,34,34), /* 1st Shadow */ 0px 3px 7px 0px rgb(17,17,17), /* 2nd Shadow */ inset 0px 1px 1px 0px rgba(250, 250, 250, .2), /* 3rd Shadow */ inset 0px -10px 35px 5px rgba(0, 0, 0, .5); /* 4th Shadow */ background-color: rgb(83,87,93); top: 3px; }

-Furthermore, once the button has been clicked, it should remain pressed down and the icon should ‘shine’ to indicate that the power is ON.
+Furthermore, once the button has been clicked, it should remain pressed down, and the icon should ‘shine’ to indicate that the power is ON.

-To achieve such an effect we will target the button using the :target
+To achieve such an effect, we will target the button using the :target

-with white color as well.
+as well.

 a:target { box-shadow: 0px 0px 0px 0px rgb(34,34,34), 0px 3px 7px 0px rgb(17,17,17), inset 0px 1px 1px 0px rgba(250, 250, 250, .2), inset 0px -10px 35px 5px rgba(0, 0, 0, .5); background-color: rgb(83,87,93); top: 3px; color: #fff; text-shadow: 0px 0px 3px rgb(250,250,250); }